SilasNiewierra/portfolio/projects.md

     image: "/uploads/2020/10/17/prettyme.jpg"
     alt_text: PrettyMe Cover Image
   slug: ''
-  content: ''
+  content: PrettyMe is a social media application.
+It allows it's users to compete
+    against each other just with their profile picture.
+By winnig matches you're able to win crowns and level up.
+The catch, you can only chat with people in the same level as.
 - template: content-feature
   block: feature-1
   media_alignment: Right
   headline: "<strong>Lyrics</strong><br>analyze the songs of your favorite artists"
-  content: By using data science and web development this application combines both
+  content: By using data science techniques this web application gives you the power
-    worlds to give you the power to analyze the songs of your favorite artists
+    to analyze the songs of your favorite artists.
+Find an artist or song and get a visual analysis of the song lyrics.
   slug: ''
   media:
     image: "/uploads/2020/10/17/lyrics.png"